ibm-cloud-docs/vmwaresolutions/vcenter/vc_vcenterserveroverview.md

 * Storage architecture (VMware vSAN or NFS)
 * Integration with IBM Services Platform with Watson to enable the consumption of services
 * Tools for monitoring, troubleshooting, performance, and capacity management.
-   * vRealize Suite pattern (vRealize Operations™, vRealize Log Insight™, and vRealize Network Insight™)
+   * VMware Aria Suite pattern (VMware Aria Operations, VMware Aria Operations™ for Logs, and VMware Aria Operations™ for Networks)
    * Active Directory pattern
    * Integration with IBM Netcool and IBM Bluecare for auto-ticketing, alerting, and event enrichment
    * Resiliency patterns (backup and recovery)